Call now in confidence immediate help & advice 24/7

 Having a chat with a member of the Rehab Recovery team or getting in touch with your GP is a good way to explore your options.

-Once you know which rehab clinic in Luton would be best for you, you can find their details and self-referral information online or via your GP/Rehab Recovery.
+Once you know which drug and alcohol rehab clinic in Luton or near Luton would be best for you, you can find their details and self-referral information online or via your GP/Rehab Recovery.

-The rehab clinic themselves will then have a discussion with you about your addiction, the suitable rehab treatments available and your current circumstances, to figure out what treatment programme would work best for you.
+The drug and alcohol rehab clinic themselves will then have a discussion with you about your addiction, the suitable rehab treatments available and your current circumstances, to figure out what treatment programme would work best for you.

-After this you will either be assessed and admitted for rehab treatment, with a personalised treatment plan put in place for you, or you will be placed on a waiting list and be admitted when a space becomes available for you.
+After this you will either be assessed and admitted for drug and alcohol rehab treatment, with a personalised treatment plan put in place for you, or you will be placed on a waiting list and be admitted when a space becomes available for you.

 Start the admissions process for drug and alcohol rehab in Luton today by giving us a call on 0800 088 66 86

-What is the Pre-Admission Assessment When Going to Drug and Alcohol Rehab in Luton?
+Pre-Admission Assessment at Drug and Alcohol Rehab in Luton and near Luton

 Patient sat with therapy group at a drug and alcohol rehab in Luton